rknightuk/rknight.me/src/posts/almanac/movies/2025/2025-11-06-the-fantastic-4-first-steps.md

 tmdbid: 617126
 ---

-Yet another piece of evidence that you can’t do Ben Grimm in a live action move without it seeming really stupid.
+Yet another piece of evidence that you can’t do Ben Grimm in a live action movie without it seeming really stupid.